vuejs-scoped-styles

 In this example,

-• The styles defined in <style scoped> apply only to the elements within the component.
+• The styles defined in <style scoped> only apply to the elements inside the component.

 How Scoped Styles Work Internally

-When we define styles with the scoped attribute in a component, Vue.js automatically makes a series of modifications to the elements when rendering it.
+When we define styles with the scoped attribute in a component, Vue.js automatically performs a series of modifications to the elements when rendering it.

-1. Adds a unique attribute: Each element of the component is assigned a unique attribute, like data-v-123456.
+1. Adds a unique attribute: Each element in the component is assigned a unique attribute, such as data-v-123456.

-2. Modifies the CSS selectors: Vue.js modifies the CSS selectors to include the unique attribute.
+2. Modifies CSS selectors: Vue.js modifies the CSS selectors to include the unique attribute.

 For example, the following CSS: